 Builds on the Generalist Social Work practice model introduced in SW 215: Introduction to the Social Work Profession.
 Includes knowledge, values and skills associated with an empowering approach to generalist social work practice.
 Investigates phases and processes of this empowering approach with focus on application to diverse populations.
-Taken concurrently with SW 361.
-Prerequisite: Admission to program.
+Prerequisite: admission to program.
 Fall.